t87912/DevOps/README.md

 Choose the version that matches your operating system and run through the installation.

-# Instructions for the person setting up the master:
+# Instructions for the person setting up the Master:

-**1. Download the Git repo from here: LINK **
+**1. Download the Git repo from here: LINK**

 **2. Unzip it**